Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 - The languages ​​used throughout the website are HTML5, CSS3, JavaScript and Python.

 ## Index and reference code
-- I modeled my django code from the mini-project of my courses for reference and then tried to modify it to fit my website and be my code tailored to the project.
-I used the Bootstrap framework to help build the site and fontawesome for the icons and then customized it so that it was unique.
+- I modeled my django code from the mini-project of my course and then I modified it as I prefered and I tailored my code to reach my goal and create my personal project.
+I used the Bootstrap framework to build the site and fontawesome for the icons.
+I have customized the e-commerce so that it was unique.

 ## Testing

-Testing was done using Chrome's developer tools to try and figure out how to make layout changes to find out what code would be needed to get the layout or changes I was looking for.
-I also tested different images, layouts and colors to the best of my knowledge and experience at the time until I got that look I was happy with.
+Testing was done using Chrome's developer tools to try and figure out how to make layout changes, to find out what code would be needed to get the layout or changes I was looking for.
+I also tested different images, layouts and colors based on my knowledge and experience until the entire project looked like what I wanted to reach and made me happy about.

 - [Travis CI] (http://travis-ci.org) which tests the code every time it is submitted to GitHub.
 - [HTML validator] (https://validator.w3.org/)